April 1, 2023

 Landscaping Andromeda

-Andromeda are excellent companions for Rhododendrons and Azaleas as they grow in similar conditions.
+Andromeda is an excellent companion for Rhododendrons and Azaleas, as they grow in similar conditions.
 They are ideal for use in foundation plantings, woodland edges and mixed borders.
-We are perhaps most familiar with the 3’-5’ tall, mid-sized varieties but there are excellent low growing varieties for the front of the border, and even dwarf varieties under 2’ tall which can be grown in containers.
+We are perhaps most familiar with the 3’-5’ tall, mid-sized varieties, but there are excellent low-growing varieties for the front of the border, and even dwarf varieties under 2’ tall, which can be grown in containers.
 Versatile, they will grow in light conditions ranging from sun to partial shade to full shade.
 If grown in full sun, they will be happiest with some afternoon shade.
 And no matter the light conditions, they do appreciate protection from the drying effects of winter winds and sun.
 They like the acidic nature of our New England soils, and to look their best, they prefer that soil to be rich in organic matter.

 As the name suggests, this variety is somewhat smaller than traditional varieties of Andromeda.
 It grows to a height of 4’.
 As well, the leaves are slightly smaller than traditional varieties.
 It flowers heavily with trusses of white, bell-like flowers that are lightly fragrant.
 After the flowers fade, new foliage emerges and is flushed with red-bronze tones.
 As this new foliage matures it becomes a lovely shiny, deep green.